Guide

 Demolition permits (DM)

-Demolition means a property is about to be vacant, torn down, and rebuilt.
-This creates specific risks: structural collapse during demo, environmental hazards (asbestos, lead), and extended vacancy.
-The existing property policy may not cover any of this.
+Demolition can mean a property is about to be vacant, torn down, and rebuilt.
+That can raise questions around structural collapse during demo, environmental hazards, liability, and vacancy.

 Electrical, plumbing, and mechanical permits